fusionjs/fusionjs.github.io/documentation/docs/references/universal-rendering.md

 ## Disabling server-side rendering

 Sometimes it is desirable to avoid server-side rendering.
 To do that, register a custom render function on the `RenderToken` on the server.
-However, instead of disabling SSR entirely, it is probably better to [create components that only render in the browser](#client-rendered-components).

 ```js
 // src/main.js